Lesbian Gay Bisexual Transgender Intersex Queer or Questioning Intersex Asexual or Allied - LGBTQIA People and Community

 As the identity of a community evolves so do the needs of the individuals within the community become clearer.

-Recently, in a valiant attempt to make all the individuals in the LGBTIQ community feel included (and valid, referenced, belonging, named and represented), the group 'identity' or 'label' has changed and morphed into several versions.
+Recently, in a valiant attempt to make all the individuals in the LGBTQIA community feel included (and valid, referenced, belonging, named and represented), the group identity and its abbreviation has changed and morphed into several versions.

 For confidential counselling in sexual identity, questioning, sexuality and coming out contact Erich on 086 - 120 6151 or email Erich for more information here.